hirosystems/docs/docs/references/hiro-archive.md

 * archive: `<NETWORK>-stacks-blockchain-2.3.0.0.2-latest.tar.gz`
 * shasum: `<NETWORK>-stacks-blockchain-2.3.0.0.2-latest.sha256`

-### Restoring the Stacks-Blockchain Node Using the Hiro Archive
+### Restoring the Stacks Blockchain Node Using the Hiro Archive

 1. [Download the archive and shasum for the appropriate network](#where-to-download-archives)
 1. [Verify the archive with the shasum](#verifying-integrity)